Music therapy is an effective tool for prompting responses or development in clients with various speech and language disorders.

 Speech disorders and language disorders can vary across age groups and people, and can be caused by a range of different things.
 These disorders impact those diagnosed with them by impairing their ability to communicate.
 Although speech disorders and language disorders are commonly grouped together due to their overlap in treatment and symptoms, they are slightly different.
 Clients with speech disorders can struggle with speech sounds or vocal clarity.
 Their rhythm of speech may be disrupted, which can present in the form of stuttering.
 People with speech disorders may struggle with articulation or pitch, as well as speech sounds.
 People with language disorders struggle more with the construction of language, both in their own speech and the speech of others.
 They may not be able to use words properly, express their ideas, or reflect grammar rules when they speak.

 According to a report done by the National Institute on Deafness and Other Communication Disorders in 2016, 7.7%, approximately 1 in 12 children, had been diagnosed with a speech or swallowing disorder.
 Some common speech disorders include aphasia, alalia, stuttering, lisping, and muteness.
-While the cause of these disorders is often unknown, they can be caused by things like brain damage due to injury, substance use, neurological disorders.
-Physical impairments such as cleft palate can also cause speech and language disorders In addition to diagnosed speech disorders, dementia and Alzheimers patients who have become verbally unresponsive can also benefit from music therapy.
+While the cause of these disorders is often unknown, they can be caused by brain damage due to injury, substance use, or neurological disorders.
+Physical impairments such as cleft palate can also cause speech and language disorders.
+In addition, those diagnosed with speech disorders, dementia and Alzheimers can also benefit from music therapy.

 No matter what specific struggles they have, it can be extremely difficult for clients with speech disorders to communicate their thoughts and feelings.
-In addition to communication in everyday scenarios, speech disorders can also interrupt the education of clients.
+Speech disorders can also interrupt the education of clients.
 Early intervention is key to making sure these disorders don’t cause an unclosable separation between the client and their academic or social lives.
-A common early intervention is a speech-language pathologist, but another viable option is music therapy.
+A common (early) intervention is a speech-language pathologist, but another viable option is music therapy.

 A variety of different speech disorders can be helped through the use of music therapy.